Qobuz: Regions

 At first, Qobuz was only available in France.
 Qobuz launched in eight European countries in December 2013: the United Kingdom, Ireland, Germany, Austria, Belgium, Switzerland, Luxembourg, and the Netherlands; followed in 2017 by Spain and Italy.
 In 2019, Qobuz became available in the United States after opening a US headquarters in 2018.

 In 2021, Qobuz was made available in six more countries: Sweden, Denmark, Norway, Finland, Australia and New Zealand.
 Qobuz offered its service in six further countries in 2022: Brazil, Mexico, Argentina, Colombia, Chile, and Portugal, additionally launched in Canada in 2023, and launched in Japan in 2024.

 Business model

 Plans

 As of 2025, Qobuz has two subscription levels: Studio and Sublime, the latter offering discounts on digital purchases.
 Both plans are available for one, two or up to six users, and the Studio plan has a lower-priced option for students.

 Artist royalties

-Artists are compensated based on the volume of individual songs streamed by users.
-According to its own statements from March 2025, musicians receive approximately €0.018 per stream on Qobuz, significantly more than most popular music streaming services.
+Artists are compensated based on their stream share.
+Qobuz, like other streaming platforms, does not directly pay artists.
+In line with market practice, about 70% of the revenues generated are paid to rights holders (labels, publishers, distributors, CMO), who in turn pay artists, publishers, composers and authors according to their respective agreements.